bryanyzhang/open-integration-agent/README.md

 - Use the PAT in the `Authorization: Bearer <token>` header for all API calls.
 - **Developer/test/sandbox portals may not work** with PATs for CRM v3 endpoints; these may require OAuth 2.0 instead.
 - If you get authentication errors, double-check your portal type, token, and scopes.

+### ⚠️ Shopify Integration

+- **Shopify integration works** with a valid Admin API access token and store domain.
+- The access token must be generated from a custom/private app in your Shopify store.
+- Use the token in the `X-Shopify-Access-Token` header for all Admin API calls.
+- The base URL should be `https://{SHOPIFY_STORE_DOMAIN}/admin/api/2023-10/`.
+- See [Shopify API Docs](https://shopify.dev/docs/api) for more details.

+### ⚠️ QuickBooks Integration

+- **QuickBooks integration works** with a valid OAuth 2.0 access token and company ID.
+- The access token must be generated via the OAuth 2.0 flow for your QuickBooks app.
+- Use the token in the `Authorization: Bearer <token>` header for all API calls.
+- The base URL should be `https://sandbox-quickbooks.api.intuit.com/v3/company/{companyId}/` (sandbox) or `https://quickbooks.api.intuit.com/v3/company/{companyId}/` (production).
+- See [QuickBooks API Docs](https://developer.intuit.com/app/developer/qbo/docs/develop) for more details.

+### ⚠️ Zendesk Integration

+- **Zendesk integration works** with either an API token (email/token) or OAuth 2.0 access token.
+- For API token, use your Zendesk email and API token.
+- For OAuth, use the access token in the `Authorization: Bearer <token>` header.
+- The base URL should be `https://{ZENDESK_SUBDOMAIN}.zendesk.com/api/v2/`.
+- See [Zendesk API Docs](https://developer.zendesk.com/api-reference/ticketing/introduction/) for more details.

+### ⚠️ Jira Integration

+- **Jira integration works** with either an API token (email/token) or OAuth 2.0 access token.
+- For API token, use your Atlassian email and API token.
+- For OAuth, use the access token in the `Authorization: Bearer <token>` header.
+- The base URL should be `https://{JIRA_DOMAIN}/rest/api/3/` (Basic) or `https://api.atlassian.com/ex/jira/{JIRA_CLOUD_ID}/rest/api/3/` (OAuth).
+- See [Jira API Docs](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/#about) for more details.

+### ⚠️ Ramp Integration

+- **Ramp integration works** with a valid API key.
+- Use the API key in the `Authorization: Bearer <your_ramp_api_key>` header for all API calls.
+- The base URL should be `https://api.ramp.com/developer/v1/`.
+- All requests must be made over HTTPS.
+- See [Ramp API Docs](https://docs.ramp.com/developer-api/v1/overview/introduction) for more details.

 ## 🛠️ Technology Stack